privacyguides/privacyguides.org/docs/os/macos-overview.md

 All Apple silicon MacBooks feature a hardware disconnect whenever the lid is closed.
 This means that there is no way for an attacker to listen to your Mac's microphone even if the operating system is compromised.

 Note that the camera does not have a hardware disconnect, since its view is obscured when the lid is closed anyway.

-## Operating System

-### Signed System Volume

-macOS's system components are protected in a read-only signed system volume, meaning that neither you nor malware can alter important system files.

-The system volume is verified while it's running and any data that's not signed with a valid cryptographic signature from Apple will be rejected.